+ Is Bayshore a Boston Qualifier?

 A: Bayshore has become a tradition for many runners throughout the Midwest and beyond.
 And for good reason.
 Go to marathonguide.com and read for yourself what past participants have said about Bayshore.

 A: Great!
-Just email here.
+Just contact us here.
 We are an all-volunteer organization but we do our best to answer your question within a week of receiving it.
 If you have questions during the seven-day period prior to Bayshore, we can take care of things at Packet Pick-up.
-Running Fit of Traverse City is also a good source of additional information at 231-932-5401.